tris203/precognition.nvim/CONTEXT.md

 A test assertion that verifies rendered Hints as they appear in a Neovim screen, rather than only inspecting internal data structures.
 _Avoid_: Visual confirmation, screenshot test

+**DTS**:
+A deterministic testing simulation that compares data-layer Hint behavior against the corresponding Vim behavior.
+_Avoid_: Treating every Hint as a Motion Destination test

 **Hint Priority**:
 The precedence used to choose which Hint appears when multiple Hints share the same Destination.
 _Avoid_: Weight, rank